Code-Institute-Submissions/alkaios/README.md

-# User-Centric-Milestone-Project1 - ALKAIOS
+# User Centric Frontend Development Milestone Project - ALKAIOS

 ##UX

+Mobile first approach to a responsive design.

 ### Users

-Expected users of the website include Fitness enthusiasts and fitness newcommers looking for classes and information on schedules.
+Expected users of the website include Fitness enthusiasts and fitness newcommers looking for classes and information.

 ### User Stories
-1. A user wants to learn more about class duration and times from the schedule
+1. A user wants to learn more about classes held.
-2. A user requires info on class types held
-3. A user requires information on the gym's location, opening hours, contact details and membership fees.
+2. A user requires information on the gym's look and feel with a view to becomming a member.

 ## Design

 - 3 page site with nav bar.
 - Colour scheme consists of complementary colours.
-- Logo is a custom Design.
+- #052C6E  #29497F  #1049A9  #6A92D4  #FFA400
 - Roboto  and Exo fonts used throughout the website.
 - font-family: Roboto,Exo , sans-serif;

 ## Planned Features

+Colour Scheme
+Logo

-- Bootstrap - HTML, CSS Framework
+--Bootstrap - HTML, CSS Framework
-- Grid System - Columns and Rows
-- images
+Grid
+Cards
+Carousel
+Modal

-- Responsive design - Mobile First
+Responsive design - Mobile First
-- UX elements
+--UX elements
-- Animations/Transitions
+User Flow
+Animations
+Transitions

-- Git - Version Control System
+Git - Version Control System
-- GitHub - Remote Repository
+GitHub - Remote Repository
-- Deployed - Hosted on Github Pages
+Deployed - Hosted on Github Pages

+Payment gateway for membership portal
+Full Schedule calendar for classes.

 ## Existing Features